TheCatLady/dockermod-strip-tracks/README.md

 When added for the **On Import** and/or **On Upgrade** triggers in Radarr and/or Sonarr, the `strip-tracks.py` script will:

 1. Query [The Movie Database (TMDb)](https://www.themoviedb.org/) to determine the original language of the movie or TV show

 2. Use [`mkvmerge`](https://mkvtoolnix.download/doc/mkvmerge.html) to remove unwanted tracks from the video file, keeping only:
      - the first video track
-     - the first audio track matching the original language
+     - the first audio track matching the original language which does not contain any excluded keywords
-     - subtitle tracks matching a provided ISO 639-2 language code which do not contain any excluded keywords
+     - any subtitle tracks matching a provided [ISO 639-2 language code](https://www.loc.gov/standards/iso639-2/php/code_list.php) which do not contain any excluded keywords

+   (If there is not at least one video track and one audio track based on this logic, the file will not be modified.)

-3. Call the Radarr/Sonarr `command` API to refresh the movie or TV show
+3. Call the Radarr/Sonarr `command` API endpoint to refresh the movie or TV show

-4. Run [@hotio](https://github.com/hotio)'s super awesome [Arr Discord Notifier script](https://github.com/hotio/arr-discord-notifier)
+4. Run [@hotio](https://github.com/hotio)'s super awesome [Arr Discord Notifier](https://github.com/hotio/arr-discord-notifier) script if the `DISCORD_WEBHOOK` environment variable was configured

 ## Usage